 Agriculture and Food Security

 Through Feed the Future, USAID’s agriculture programs reduce food insecurity and increase household incomes.
-USAID programs create trade linkages and help make Ugandan products more competitive in national, regional and international markets.
+Our programs create trade linkages and help make Ugandan products more competitive in national, regional and international markets.

 Democracy, Human Rights, and Governance